SouravJune/Hotel-Rating-Microservices-With-Security/README.md

 Enhanced security further by integrating with OKTA to create a client for each microservice.
 This ensured secure communication and data exchange through JWT tokens.

+Implemented a centralized authorization feature in our API Gateway, with the API Gateway serving as a dedicated resource server.
+Following successful user authentication, access to secured APIs is determined based on the user's roles.
+This ensures that only authorized users with the appropriate roles can access the protected resources.

 Ensured a streamlined user experience by incorporating features like account management, feedback submission, and secure communication between microservices.